cestastanford/grandtour/scholars-essays/sweet-who-traveled.md

 <figure>

-<figcaption><b>Fig. 4: Table indicating the number of recorded British travelers in Turin in residence at the Accademia.
-While exact ages are not given, their enrollment in this educational institution signals their youth.</b> Reproduced from Bianchi, "In cerca del moderno", <i>Rivista Italiana,</i> 1032.</figcaption>
+<figcaption><b>Fig. 4:</b> Table indicating the number of recorded British travelers in Turin in residence at the Accademia.
+While exact ages are not given, their enrollment in this educational institution signals their youth.
+Reproduced from Bianchi, "In cerca del moderno", <i>Rivista Italiana,</i> 1032.</figcaption>

 </figure>